corstian/digital-garden/_blog/2025/A critical look at Blazor.md

 The new direction of Blazor becomes even more apparent when we start considering how it functions in interactive mode; that is when the client supports JavaScript, and is able to establish a real-time connection with the server.
 In this situation Blazor no-longer suffers from the problems mentioned before, but instead starts storing application state on the server.
 The mere assumption a stable internet connection is available at all times makes me nervous.
 This assumption is one which in the real world - that is outside of the cushy offices of tech workers - cannot hold.
 Most notably in public transit; where public internet is slow, where during a cross country trip coverage is spotty, and where ones velocity is directly correlated with latency.

+Taking a step back once again to take a look at Blazors high level architectural inten